tanu1239/TMS-Project/README.md

 - Subthalamic Nucleus
 - Ventromedial Thalamic Nucleus

-Each structure is handled by a dedicated optimization script.
+Each structure is handled by a dedicated optimization script and yields **250 optimal coil placements** across subjects.

 ---